Nursing Studies, University of Edinburgh: History

-By the early 20th century nursing education in North America had seen links develop between universities and hospitals but these sort of arrangements didn't emerge in Europe until decades later.
+By the early 20th century nursing education in North America had seen links develop between universities and hospitals but these sorts of arrangements didn't emerge in Europe until decades later.
 From 1946 the Scottish Board of the Royal College of Nursing had organised post-registration teaching for nurses that led to a sister-tutor certificate.
 The teachers for this course were from the University of Edinburgh, who also ran the examinations and were the body that awarded the certificates.
 Goddard's Work of Nurses in Hospital Wards report, published in 1953 by the Nuffield Provincial Hospitals Trust, had led to some activity in Scotland to improve the training of nurses.
+Gladys Beaumont Carter who was an economist, a nurse and published writer returned from teaching in Canada to be the first nurse to receive a research grant and her work was supported by the Scottish branch of the Royal College of Nursing, the Boots company and Edinburgh University.
+From 1952 and for three years she reviewed the existing course for tutors of nursing in Edinburgh and compared that with three alternative courses in England to create new recommendations for the teaching of nursing.

 In July 1955 it was reported at a meeting at the University of Edinburgh that the Rockefeller Foundation was to provide a grant of £30,000 over a five-year period with the aim of setting up a new unit to support the education of nurses.
 In November 1955, a World Health Organization (WHO) study group on the education of nurses met in Brussels and made several recommendations, including that "At least one experimental school of nursing be set up in each country."

 The Nurse Teaching Unit (NTU) was established in 1956 within the Faculty of Arts at the University of Edinburgh.
 This was the first nurse teaching unit within a British university.
 Support also came from the WHO and the Royal College of Nursing.
 Elsie Stephenson took up her appointment of Nurse Director on 1 June 1956.
 The following year it was renamed the Nursing Studies Unit.
 The first courses were for qualified nurses, aimed at producing teachers and leaders.
 The first diplomas were awarded to thirteen nurses in 1958.